Remeeta/weather/README.md

-# 🌤 AtmosAI – Premium Weather Web App
+# 🌤 Weatherly – Premium Weather Web App

 A futuristic glassmorphism weather application built with **HTML5, CSS3, and Vanilla JavaScript** — powered by OpenWeatherMap and Firebase.